Located in Central Alberta, Canada

 Partridge Cochins are stately, striking and guaranteed to add flair to the backyard!
 Hens are adorned with an intricate feather pattern

-Splash Cochin: These beauties have all the fluff and splendour of Blue Cochins, but are packaged up in shades of soft grey-white and flecked with dark blue.
-As if their pretty colour isn't captivating enough, Splash Cochins have an irresistibly quiet and gentle nature.
+Splash Cochin: These beauties have all the fluff and splendour of Blue or Black Cochins, but packaged up in shades of soft grey-white and flecked with dark blue.
+As if their soft, pretty feathers aren't captivating enough, Cochins have an irresistibly friendly and gentle nature.